FuelLabs/fuels-ts/.changeset/rotten-pillows-scream.md

 ---
-"@fuel-ts/account": minor
+"@fuel-ts/account": patch
-"@fuel-ts/recipes": minor
 ---

-Send receipts with the operations summary.
+feat: add receipts with the operations summary